rdybka/vht/doc/vht.1.md

 ideas, exploring exotic time signatures and generally playing with sound.
 It is more a rhythm toy than a DAW, ment to be used along programs like carla, calf, zynaddsubfx, qsynth to drive the synths/automation or like a tracker engine for LMMS/Ardour or a glorified MIDI repeater for a hardware setup.
-One of it's goals was to repond well to input from keyboards/surfaces allowing it to be used as a performance/live tool.
+One of it's goals was to respond well to input from keyboards/surfaces - allowing it to be used as a performance/live tool.

 The tracker format has been chosen to better convey rhythmic gymnastics.